MarkBind/markbind-action/README.md

 ### service
 Currently two types of publishing services are supported:
 - GitHub Pages
-  - 'gh-pages'
+  - `'gh-pages'`
   - See [here](https://markbind.org/userGuide/deployingTheSite.html#publishing-to-github-pages) for more details
 - Surge.sh
-  - 'surge'
+  - `'surge'`
   - See [here](https://surge.sh/) for more details

 ### purpose
 The purpose of the deployment.
 This can be either standard deployment or for PR previewing.
 - Standard deployment
-  - 'deployment'
+  - `'deployment'`
   - This is the default value
 - PR preview
-  - 'pr-preview'
+  - `'pr-preview'`
-  - This is used when you want to build and preview a site when there is a PR made to the repository.
-Note that this does not work for PR from a fork(due to security reasons)
+  - This is used if you want to build and preview the updated site whenever there is a PR made to the repository.
+Note that this does not work for PR from a fork (due to security reasons)

 ### domain
 The domain that the site is available at.
+Required if service chosen is Surge(also if the purpose is PR preview).
+- A surge.sh subdomain
+  - `'<subDomain>.surge.sh'`
-Required if service chosen is surge.
-Surge.sh allows you to specify a subdomain as long as it is not taken up by others.
+  - Surge allows you to specify a subdomain for free as long as it has not been taken up by others.
+You have to ensure that the subDomain is unique.

-- 'xxx.surge.sh'
+  - A possible subdomain to use is your repository name: `markbind-action.surge.sh`
-  - A typical domain that you can specify.
-You have to ensure that 'xxx' is unique.
-Read [here](https://surge.sh/help/adding-a-custom-domain) on how to configure a custom domain with Surge.sh
+- A custom domain that you have configured with Surge
+  - Read the [Surge documentation](https://surge.sh/help/adding-a-custom-domain) to understand how to set it up.
-- 'pr-x-<domain>'
+- Additional notes
-  - Note that for PR Preview purposes, the domain you specify will be prefixed with 'pr-x-', where 'x' is the GitHub event number
+  - for PR preview purposes, the domain you specify will automatically be prefixed with 'pr-x-', where 'x' is the GitHub event number
+    - E.g. `'pr-x-<domain>'`
+  - Custom domain does not work with PR preview

 ### version
 The MarkBind version to use to build the site.
+- Latest
-- 'latest'
+  - `'latest'`
   - This is the latest published version of MarkBind
+- Development
-- 'master'
+  - `'development'`
   - This is the latest, possibly unpublished version of MarkBind in development
+- Any valid version
-- 'X.Y.Z'
+  - `'X.Y.Z'`
   - This is the version of MarkBind with the specified version number
   - A sample version number is '3.1.1'
+- Any valid version range
+  - Internally the action calls [`npm install`](https://docs.npmjs.com/cli/v6/commands/npm-install) to install the specified version of MarkBind
+  - Hence, a version range such as `'>=3.0.0'` (or semantic versioning like `'^3.1.1'`) is also valid

 ### keepFiles
 Whether to keep the files in the published branch before pushing.
 This is a boolean parameter.
+- Keep
-- false
+  - `false`
   - This is the default value
+- Don't keep
-- true
+  - `true`
   - This will preserve any existing files in the published branch before an update is made.

 ### rootDirectory (MarkBind CLI arguments)
 The directory to read source files from.
+- Root
-- '.'
+  - `'.'`
   - This is the default value
   - This is for the case that your source files of the MarkBind site are in the root directory of the repository
+- Any subdirectory
-- './path/to/directory'
+  - `'./path/to/directory'`
   - This is for the case that your source files of the MarkBind site are in a subdirectory of the repository
-  - A sample path is './docs'
+    - A sample path is `'./docs'`

 ### baseUrl (MarkBind CLI arguments)
 The base URL relative to your domain.
-- '/reponame'
+- Default
-  - Defaults to the value of `baseUrl` in your `site.json` file
+  - The value of `baseUrl` in the site config file (typically `site.json`)
-  - This is important for deploying your site to GitHub Pages
+- Any valid base URL
-  - Note that you will need to specify this or in the site config file (typically the `site.json`), in order to configure the relative URL correctly.
+  - For GitHub Pages, you will need to specify this here or in the site config file, in order to configure the relative URL correctly.
+    - e.g. `'/reponame'`
+  - For Surge, you will need to ensure that it's `''` here or in the site config file.

 ### siteConfig (MarkBind CLI arguments)
 The site config file to use.
+- Default site config file
-- 'site.json'
+  - `'site.json'`
   - This is the default value

 # Usage